-I must sound like a broken record at this point, but I truly, deeply, madly believe in developing personal routines and relying on them to get those mundane, annoying tasks complete so you can focus on the good stuff.
-For instance, if you follow the Weekly Organizing Routine, as I do, you can clean your entire house in 20-30 minutes a day rather than give up an entire weekend morning or afternoon (or full day) to complete the same task.
+Develop personal routine around any tasks you do repeatedly.
+This way you can rely on your routines to get those mundane, annoying tasks complete so you can focus on the good stuff.
+For instance, if you follow the Weekly Organizing Routine, you can clean your entire house in 20-30 minutes a day rather than give up an entire weekend morning or afternoon (or full day) to complete the same task.

 03 of 04

 Here's the irony about this one: Tasks you know you need to do but don't want to do often take much less time than you think they will: doing laundry, cleaning the bathroom, making that doctor's appointment, etc.

 But then there are the tasks you underestimate... like prepping things, work projects and travel time.

 Overestimate how much time things take to get done.
 It's always going to take longer than you think: driving to the doctor's office, writing an email to your boss,... proofing a powerpoint, etc. People are terrible at judging how long a task will take to complete.
 It's so bad there's actually a name for it.
 It's called the planning fallacy.
 When planning for how a project has taken you to complete or how long a drive across town took you, consider how long it took you in the past.